cara-tm/LoadCSSJS/README.md

 ### LoadCSS.min.js

 If you don't need a javascript loader, use the LoadCSS.min.js very light version of 0.336 kb instead (0.421 kb with copyright notice).
 Same usage (i.e.: `LoadCSS("../css/main.min.css", "only screen");`).
-A debug mode is available to check if there are multiple same files loading (via warning messages).
+A debug mode is available to check if there are multiple same files loading (for your development process via warning messages).
+If not set, no controls are processed.

 Example: